 Flood Risk Management

 We prioritise flood risk management in our planning and permitting applications (which are subject to statutory consultation and detailed technical studies).
-This ensures that our operations do not increase flood risk locally and equally, risks of flooding to the quarry operation are also taken into consideration.
+This ensures that our operations do not increase flood risk locally.
+Equally, the risks of flooding to the quarry operation are also considered.
 The quarry itself can assist with local flood storage capacity by creating void space through the extraction of mineral.
 In our day-to-day operations, we manage flood risk by changing ground levels, controlling water discharge from our operations and maintaining flood defence structures adjacent to the River Trent and Slough Dyke.

 Recent Challenges